cfengine/documentation/reference/promise-types/commands.markdown

 ```

-`chroot`
+#### chroot

+**Description**: Specify the path that will be the root directory for the
+process.

+The path of the directory will be experienced as the top-most root directory
+for the process.
+In security parlance, this creates a 'sandbox' for the
+process.
+Windows does not support this feature.

 **Type**: string

 **Allowed input range**: `"?(/.*)`

-Sets the path of the directory that will be experienced as the top-most
-root directory for the process.
-In security parlance, this creates a
-'sandbox' for the process.
-Windows does not support this feature.

 **Example**: